CT4002 - Electronics Systems (2019/20)

 |Total study hours||300|

-|Running in 2018/19||
+|Running in 2019/20||

 The module is designed to introduce the most common electronics devices and their applications in small-scale systems.
 The module is divided into two broad sections of analogue and digital electronics.
-The module is based on formal seminar/lecture sessions followed by comprehensive practicals/tutorials in both areas which provide an opportunity for students to gain experience in using and applying the laboratory’s test and measurement equipments/simulators.
+The module is based on formal seminar/lecture sessions followed by comprehensive practicals/tutorials in both areas which provide an opportunity for students to gain experience in using and applying the laboratory’s test and measurement equipment/simulators.

 The aims of the module are as follows:

-2. To introduce students to circuit simulation software and develop an awareness of its strengths and limitations
+2. 2.
+To introduce students to circuit simulation software and develop an awareness of its strengths and limitations

-3. To introduce students to the basic electronics and measurement techniques through practical approach and provide scope for putting theory into practice and develop investigation/analysis skills that exemplify core electrical and measuring principles relevant to the course.
+3. 3.
+To introduce students to the basic electronics and measurement techniques through practical approach and provide scope for putting theory into practice and develop investigation/analysis skills that exemplify core electrical and measuring principles relevant to the course.

-4. To develop the ability to write a well-structured, concise and thoughtful logbook / report / poster.
+4. 4.
+To develop the ability to write a well-structured, concise and thoughtful logbook / report / poster.

 5. To develop the ability to work independently as well as in team